floraxinru/recipes-datasets/README.md

 * OpenRecipes repo - dump of 173278 recipes in JSON - a database of recipe bookmarks *without* food preparation instructions (archived, Punchfork shutdown, "download DB dump" link doesn't work) https://github.com/fictivekin/openrecipes
-  - **a link in issues points to latest working file form 2017, try using wget?** https://github.com/fictivekin/openrecipes/issues/218#issuecomment-304931161
+  - **a link in issues points to latest working file form 2017, try to download using wget?** https://github.com/fictivekin/openrecipes/issues/218#issuecomment-304931161

    * Seems to be the same crawl here, **140,000 English Recipes** in computer-readable form with photos (same 4 sites, in HTML and JSON): https://archive.org/details/recipes-en-201706 *